django-oscar/django-oscar-api/README.rst

     WILL be attached to another user if that user logs in with a session id allready in use by someone else.

-When using the session protocol for authentication, the rest api will not make use of cookies, which are usually used for transferring the session id between the client and the backend.
+When using the session protocol for authentication, the REST API will not make use of cookies, which are usually used for transferring the session id between the client and the backend.
 Instead we will use the ``Session-Id`` header as specified in http://www.w3.org/TR/WD-session-id